WANTED: VINTAGE SCIENCE FICTION POSTERS

 Purchase price: $9.99 plus shipping and fondling

-A very special thanks goes out to Brian Goodwin who sent me the heads up on these two posters being offered on Ebay recently.
+A very special thanks goes out to Brian Goodwin who sent me the heads up on these two posters being offered on Ebay.
 Here was the original poster as sold on Ebay.
 The only damage to the poster is four pin holes, one in each corner, where the original owner of the poster used thumbtacks to secure it to the wall.
 Poster is mint with no wear or fading.
 Text across the bottom of the poster (barely able to see it in this shot) reads, L-R:

 "Copyright Tim White, 1977 Dragon's World SF-6 EARTH ENSLAVED exclusively from THOUGHT FACTORY, P.O.
 Box 5515, Sherman Oaks, CA 91413"

 I also picked up this "bonus" poster from the same offerings.
 It is entitled "Those who watch." and is also by Tim White, circa 1977.
 This poster features four pin holes as well and is in as good condition as the "Earth Enslaved" poster.
 The only difference on this poster's text, besides the title, is that it is listed as "SF-3."
 Tim informs me that the correct title of this work is "Stopwatch," not "Those Who Watch" as the poster is labeled.
+Both "Stopwatch" and "Earth Enslaved" were covers for novels published in the UK.

 Rescued!!!
-"Those Who Watch"
+"Those Who Watch" (incorrectly labeled)

 The correct title, according to an email from the artist himself, is "Stopwatch."